Agnes of Waiblingen

-Agnes of Waiblingen (1072/73 – 24 September 1143), also known as Agnes of Germany, Agnes of Poitou and Agnes of Saarbrücken, was a member of the Salian imperial family.
+Agnes of Waiblingen (1072/73 – 24 September 1143), also known as Agnes of Germany, Agnes of Franconia and Agnes of Saarbrücken, was a member of the Salian imperial family.
 Through her first marriage, she was Duchess of Swabia; through her second marriage, she was Margravine of Austria.

 Family

 She was the daughter of Henry IV, Holy Roman Emperor, and Bertha of Savoy.
+She was named after her paternal grandmother, Agnes of Poitou.
+She had two siblings, Adelaide/Adelheid and Henry, who died in infancy, and two brothers, Conrad, and Henry.
+Her mother died when she was around 15, and around 17, her father remarried to Eupraxia of Kiev.

 First marriage

 In 1079, aged seven, Agnes was betrothed to Frederick, a member of the Hohenstaufen dynasty; at the same time, Henry IV invested Frederick as the new duke of Swabia.
 The couple married in 1086, when Agnes was fourteen.
-They had twelve children, eleven of whom were named in a document found in the abbey of Lorsch:
+They had two sons and three daughters: